Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 Included

-On-water expedition: Approximately 7 hours aboard MV Inside Passage with Prince Rupert Adventure Tours, travelling through Chatham Sound and into the Khutzeymateen Valley with a local captain, crew, and interpretive support.
+- On-water expedition: Approximately seven hours aboard the MV Inside Passage with Prince Rupert Adventure Tours, travelling through Chatham Sound and into the Khutzeymateen Grizzly Sanctuary with a local captain, crew, and interpretive support.

 Not included

-Onboard purchases: Snacks, souvenirs, and other personal discretionary items available for purchase on board
+- Onboard purchases: Snacks, souvenirs, and other discretionary items available for purchase on board the MV Inside Passage.

 Pricing

-Solo traveller friendly: This expedition is priced per person, with no single supplement.
+Solo travellers pay the same rate per person, with no single supplement.

 Emergency exit row seats are subject to Air North safety eligibility requirements and may not be assigned to all guests.
 Final seat assignment remains subject to crew approval on the day of travel.